kamlekar/kamlekar.github.io/_posts/2017-12-21-custom-pc-build.md

 I was confused whether to buy a laptop (_which comes will all goodies_) or a custom PC build (_which is, altogether, an opposite of laptop_).
 First, I thought to go with a laptop but then decided to make my own budget custom PC build on friend's suggestion.

 > Disclaimer: This article is my experience / journey I went through to create my own custom PC build.
-This isn't a Nutshell like article which explains everything instead it just covers things I came to know for my own requirement.
+This isn't a Nutshell like article which explains everything instead it just covers things I came to know from my own requirement.

 Here is the preface of what I learned.
-I might have missed many things but at least, I hope covered the fundamentals:
+I might have missed many things but at least, I hope I covered the fundamentals:

 - DDR4
 - M.2